 This year, take a moment, an hour, a day to visit the national parks near you.

-As part of our Earth Day and National Park Week celebration, Point Reyes National Seashore hosted or participated in a variety of activities throughout the week prior to and after Earth Day to promote sustainability, to raise environmental awareness, and to discuss actions we can take to help reduce our environmental footprint.
-The weeks' activities include:
+As part of our National Volunteer Week, Earth Day, and National Park Week celebration, Point Reyes National Seashore hosted or participated in a variety of activities throughout the week prior to and after Earth Day to promote sustainability, to raise environmental awareness, and to discuss actions we can take to help reduce our environmental footprint.
+The weeks' activities included:

-Journey of the Whales Date: Saturday, April 19; Sunday, April 20; Saturday April 26; & Sunday, April 27 Time: 1:30 pm Location: Point Reyes Lighthouse Visitor Center Description: Join a Ranger to learn about gray whales as they migrate past Point Reyes.
+Journey of the Whales Date: Sunday, April 12; Saturday, April 18; Sunday, April 19; Saturday, April 25; and Sunday, April 26 Time: 1:30 pm Location: Point Reyes Lighthouse Visitor Center Description: Visitors were invited to join a Ranger to learn about gray whales as they migrate past Point Reyes.
 Learn about their habits and adaptations, and hope for a whale sighting from the Observation Deck.
 Program lasts 30 minutes.
 This program is given out-of-doors.
 Come prepared for windy, cold and damp weather.
 Contact: Point Reyes Lighthouse Visitor Center, 415-669-1534, email

 Please note the following items were accepted: